uchicago-cs/cmsc22000/website/content/labs/lab8.md

      - make -C tests/
      - ./tests/test-hgetset

+Go ahead and commit and push this file.
+The Travis build may take a few minutes; just read ahead before checking the status of your build.

 There are a few differences with the Travis files we've seen previously:

 * The `sudo: required` option tells Travis that we need the ability to run `sudo` (this affects how Travis will launch our build)